gridengine/gridengine/source/scripts/dtrace/README-dtrace.txt

           Shows incoming qmaster request probes.
 This option allows diving into cases where you presume there must be someone flooding your qmaster.

+      -verify

+          Just verify probes are functioning and exit(0) then.

    besides, for ease of use any critical/error/warning logging appears in monitor.sh output.